Understanding the Cost of Group Health Insurance for Small Businesses

 Medical history covering pre-existing medical conditions will not affect your premium amount and coverage under the Affordable Care Act.
 This resonates with the new policies that protect users from being unfairly discriminated against due to their medical history.

 To illustrate it let us take an example.
 Consider you are contributing a premium of $400 a month and a deductible of $1000.
-It means you need to pay $400 each month to continue your plan.
+It means you need to pay $400 each month to continue your package.
 Let us assume if you incur an amount of $2500 medical bills yearly, you must pay $1000 before the insurance company starts contributing it’s share.
 This figure can be a significant expense for many families, further emphasizing the importance of understanding insurance policies and their provider networks.

 What Drives the Group Health Insurance Cost?

-Henceforth, you’ll typically pay a coinsurance for each doctor visit in your single coverage plan.
+Henceforth, you’ll typically pay a coinsurance for each doctor visit in your single coverage option.
 The amount of this copay can depend on your chosen provider and the unique structure of your health plan.

 • Plan structure